 2022 Passenger Service & Museum Opening Days

-Trains leave Corris Station on the hour, with a round trip taking 50 minutes, including a guided tour of the 139-year old engine shed and workshops at Maespoeth.
+Passenger services will operate from Good Friday 15th April to Saturday 22nd October 2022.
+Trains leave Corris Station at the times shown below with a round trip taking 50 minutes.
+Santa Trains will operate on 10th and 11th December 2022.
 No single tickets are issued as under our planning requirements all journeys must start and end at Corris Station.

 Fares & Train Times

 Train Running Times: 11am, 12pm, 1:30pm, 2:30pm & 3:30pm.

 Extra trains may run on busy days.
 Later trains may run on some special events days.